Langerhans Cell Histiocytosis Treatment (PDQ®)

 - Tyrosine kinase inhibitors: Imatinib mesylate has been effective in the treatment of four adult patients with LCH who had skin, lung, bone, and/or CNS involvement.
 Another adult patient with LCH did not respond to imatinib mesylate.

-- RAS pathway inhibitors: The finding that most patients with LCH demonstrate BRAF and other RAS pathway mutations has led to a successful trial of vemurafenib, a BRAF V600E inhibitor, in adult patients with Erdheim-Chester disease and LCH.
+- RAS pathway inhibitors: The finding that most patients with LCH have BRAF and other RAS pathway mutations has led to several anecdotal reports of responses to vemurafenib, a BRAF V600E inhibitor, in adult patients with LCH, Erdheim-Chester (ECD) disease, or mixed ECD/LCH.
 A number of clinical trials of BRAF and other RAS pathway inhibitors in adults and children with LCH are ongoing.
 NCT01677741 is one such trial.

 Current Clinical Trials